jwjrllc/homelab/README.md

-# homelab
+# The Lab I control
-Configuration files used within my homely
+Configuration files used within my homelab